EPW80/CPSC-349-Chatbox/README.md

 # Front-end Configuration

-This configuration file is for setting up and customizing the behavior of the TailwindCSS utility-first CSS framework in your project.
+This configuration file is for setting up and customizing the behavior of the TailwindCSS! utility-first CSS framework in your project.

 ```
 content: ["./src/**/*.{js,jsx,ts,tsx}"],
 ```

 content: An array of file paths or globs where your classes are being used.
 TailwindCSS uses this information for tree-shaking unused styles in production builds.
 In this configuration, it's scanning JavaScript and TypeScript files (both regular and JSX/TSX variants) inside the src directory.

 ```